General

 CrowdScan’s innovative solution only uses sensors or nodes, a central gateway to configure the wireless sensor network, low-energy radio waves and cloud servers where all the data is processed and visualized.

 Imagine this: you want to measure a crowd in a busy shopping street.
-We’ll place multiple sensors at both sides of the street and a second at the other end.
+We’ll place multiple sensors at both sides of the street.
 We put the central gateway within reach of both sensors, in a radius of about 200 meters.
 This gateway not only configures the wireless sensor network, but also sends results to the servers.

 Then, each sensor emits a low power electromagnetic signal at a frequency of 868 MHz.
 If shoppers are present in the area, the other sensor receives this signal in a weakened form.